johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 param staticWebAppExists bool = false
 ```

 Whilst the equivalent "exists" parameter **is** used by Container App provisioning, it's not clear if Static Web Apps need it also.
-Maybe we'll use this parameter later on.
-We'll see.
+I have a feeling this could be omitted, given that the parameter is unused.
+(As indicated by the `#disable-next-line no-unused-params` to quiet the linter.)
+But I'm going to include the parameter for now.

 ### Tagging resources with the azd tags